How Long Does a Mortgage in Principle Last?

 - How much you are looking to borrow

-Your broker will provide this information to the lender and providing this information matches the lender’s mortgage requirements, they will then ask to complete a credit check.
+Your broker will provide this information to the lender.
+If the details match the lender’s mortgage requirements, they will then request a credit check.

-Most lenders use soft credit checks to complete mortgages in principle.
-Soft credit checks do not impact your credit score.
-Some lenders may use a hard credit check, your mortgage broker will advise you on which type of credit check is being used.
+Most lenders use soft credit checks for mortgages in principle.
+Soft checks do not impact your credit score.
+Some lenders may use a hard credit check, and your mortgage broker will advise you which type will be applied.

-The credit check is the final piece of the mortgage in principle jigsaw puzzle, and providing you pass this, you will be issued the mortgage in principle.
+The credit check is the final step in the mortgage in principle process.
+If you pass, you will be issued the mortgage in principle certificate.

 Speak to a Specialist

-Obtaining a mortgage in principle is fairly straightforward, but there is a significant difference between simply getting one and having a mortgage in principle that is best for your circumstances and gives a good chance of a successful full mortgage application.
+Obtaining a mortgage in principle is fairly straightforward, but there is a significant difference between simply getting one and having a mortgage in principle that is tailored to your circumstances and maximises your chances of a successful full mortgage application.

 Boon Brokers is a Whole of Market Mortgage, Insurance and Equity Release Brokerage.
 Boon Brokers provides fee-free mortgage advice.